Veronica gracilis

-Veronica gracilis is a plant belonging to the family Plantaginaceae, commonly known as slender speedwell.
+Veronica gracilis is a flowering plant belonging to the family Plantaginaceae, commonly known as slender speedwell.
 It is a perennial herb with slender branches, variable shaped leaves and small lilac flowers in spring and summer.

 Description

 Veronica gracilis is a slender groundcover perennial herb 15-60 cm high, 1 m wide and spreading by underground rhizomes.
 The erect stems grow from the rhizome at ground level and are covered with short, stiff, soft hairs.
 The narrow lance-shaped leaves are oppositely arranged in pairs, 1-3 cm long and 1.5-9 mm wide tapering at the apex and the petiole 1-2 mm long.
 The leaf margins are smooth or sometimes with a few sharp teeth, the edges rolled up-ward or spreading.
 The racemes grow laterally in a cluster of 1-6 cup-shaped flowers in leaf axils on the upper part of stems, usually on a peduncle 15-20 mm long.
 The flower petals are pale mauve or blue with purple veins.
 The flower bracts are 4-6 mm long, pedicels 15 mm long and calyx lobes 7.5-8 mm long.
 The shiny seed capsule is egg-shaped 3-4 mm long, 2-3 mm wide with stiff fine backward arching hairs and notched at the apex.
 Flowers from September to December.